 - Your small charity should treat its staff and volunteers with respect, and have a positive organisational attitude to its people.

-- Your recruitment strategy will be shaped by whether you need staff or volunteers, the number of people your charity requires, and the task at hand.
-Ensure you have adequate pre-engagement checks in place.
+- Your recruitment strategy will be shaped by whether you need staff or volunteers, the number of people your charity requires, and the work your charity is doing.

-- Ongoing staff and volunteer management occurs through planning, processes/procedures and the right attitude.
+- Ongoing staff and volunteer management occurs through planning, processes and procedures.

 - Handovers and inductions play a vital role in having new arrivals feel welcome and become quickly productive.